tritonas00/system-tar-and-restore/README.md

 - Boot partition   ( Optional )

 - Bootloader.
-Grub(2) and syslinux/extlinux are both supported.
+Grub(2) and syslinux/extlinux are both supported.  ( Optional )

 - Bootloader install location.
 (MBR of the given device)